phax/phoss-smp/vagrant/README.md

 # peppol-smp-server Vagrant integration

-This Vagrant setup was originally provided by [@jerouris](https://github.com/jerouris).
+This Vagrant setup was originally provided by [@jerouris](https://github.com/jerouris) - thanks a lot for this!

 How to use it:
   * Download and install Vagrant from https://www.vagrantup.com/downloads.html